Renaud11232/HomeTheaterPC-Project/README.md

 This projects is in 3 main parts :
   * The hardware, which implies a lot of soldering and spare time
-  * The hardware control, which is running on an chinese Arduino close
+  * The hardware control, which is running on an chinese Arduino clone
   * The software, this part is running on a Raspberry Pi 3 with LibreELEC and a few configurations and scripts to work with the Arduino firmware

 And that's it.